Canon 1D X Mark II vs Sony A7 III

 Feature comparison: Canon 1D X Mark II vs Sony A7 III

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A7 III has an electronic viewfinder (2359k dots), while the 1DX Mark II has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the A7 III has a higher magnification than the one of the 1DX Mark II (0.78x vs 0.76x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D X Mark II and Sony A7 III along with similar information for a selection of comparators.

 One feature that is present on the 1DX Mark II, but is missing on the A7 III is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the A7 III uses SDXC or Memory Stick PRO Duo cards.
-The 1DX Mark II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the A7 III only has one slot.
+Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 Connectivity comparison: Canon 1D X Mark II vs Sony A7 III